 Mirissa, on the south coast of Sri Lanka, is one of the foremost places in the world to see sperm whales - they arrive here to feed on the abundant food between December and April, when the sea is relatively calm.They are also found around the islands of the Azores, where you can join a team of researchers on a sperm whale conservation trip.

 The grey whale (Eschrichtius robustus) is slate-grey in colour, covered by characteristic grey-white patterns caused by scars left by parasites.
 In maturity, a grey whale can reach a weight of up to 40 tonnes.
 Between December and March, the majority of the world’s population of grey whales congregates in the shallow lagoons along Mexico’s Baja California coast – their breeding grounds.

 An unforgettable way to spend quality time with these friendly whales is by joining Mark Carwardine on our Festival of Whales trip.
 In summer, a number of grey whales feed on the rich plankton off Tofino and Pacific Rim National Park on Vancouver Island, where we can arrange an excellent self-drive itinerary.

 The humpback whale (Megaptera novaeangliae) has a distinctive body shape with long pectoral fins and a knobbly head.
 Highly acrobatic, they are often seen breaching.
 The world’s largest gathering of humpbacks occurs in Newfoundland, Canada.
 Here, you can spend time getting to know these curious ‘aquabatic’ giants of the ocean on a study-week or on your own self-drive itinerary.
-Alaska provides a very special opportunity to join an exclusively chartered vessel, and experience the phenomenon of humpbacks bubble-net feeding.
+Alaska provides a very special opportunity to experience the phenomenon of humpbacks bubble-net feeding.